Mayank7371/fetch/README.md

-# Right way to use fetch
+# Right Way to Use Fetch

-# to use this do..
+This repository demonstrates the **clean and efficient way** to use the `fetch` API in JavaScript.
+It’s simple, beginner-friendly, and production-ready.

+# Clone the repo
 git clone git@github.com:Mayank7371/fetch.git

+# Hop into the directory
 cd fetch

+# Install dependencies
 npm install

+# And run it
 npm run dev